Frequently Asked Questions

 Qantas fly daily to Exmouth with connections from most capital cities.

-Air and road transfers are available from Exmouth Airport and must be pre-booked (additional cost).
-Guests can self-drive to the camp; from Perth it is 1,330kms (13+ hours).
+Return airport transfers from Exmouth Airport are included as part of your stay.
+Alternatively, guests can self-drive to the camp; from Perth it is 1,330kms (13+ hours).

 The drive from Exmouth Airport is 90 minutes and from Exmouth town it is 1 hour.